Playground Design

 Why do we need School Playgrounds?

-Nineteenth- century educationalists such as Wilderspin and Froebel ensured that the provision of a playground or schoolyard in primary schools in England and Wales had become ‘normal’ by the mid 1850’s and I believe it would be rare to find a primary school in the UK today that does not have a playground/outdoor space.
+Nineteenth-century educationalists such as Wilderspin and Froebel ensured that the provision of a playground or schoolyard in primary schools in England and Wales had become ‘normal’ by the mid-1850s, and I believe it would be rare to find a primary school in the UK today that does not have a playground/outdoor space.
+These outdoor learning environments are essential spaces that promote safety, engagement, and inclusivity for children.

 Traditional Playtime Games

 Traditional playground games tend to involve rich and varied use of language and with oracy now being placed at the forefront of the English National Curriculum, playgrounds are vital for daily speech and interaction.
-A school playground is a place for verbal exchanges between adults and children, often in a playful tone.
+School playgrounds are a place for verbal exchanges between adults and children, often in a playful tone.
 Speech can take the form of repetition, reinforcement and pattern.

 I can certainly remember chanting tongue twisters, taking part in clapping games such as ‘A Sailor went to Sea, Sea, Sea' and chanting rhymes such as: